-The Psychotherapy Section is the main forum within the Society for psychologists and others who share an interest in psychotherapeutic psychology.
+The Psychotherapy Section is the main forum for psychologists and others who share an interest in psychotherapeutic psychology.

-As one of the oldest specialist groups within the Society it has a long and distinguished history as a meeting ground for discussion of psychotherapy and related issues.
+As one of the oldest specialist groups within the BPS it has a long and distinguished history as a meeting ground for discussion of psychotherapy and related issues.

 The aims of the Section are: